Certificates in P and Subquadratic-Time Computation of Radius, Diameter, and all Eccentricities in Graphs: Abstract

 \section{Abstract}

+In the context of fine-grained complexity, we investigate the notion of certificate enabling faster polynomial-time algorithms.
+We specifically target radius (minimum eccentricity), diameter (maximum eccentricity), and all-eccentricity computations for which quadratic-time lower bounds are known under plausible conjectures.
+In each case, we introduce a notion of certificate as a specific set of nodes from which appropriate bounds on all eccentricities can be derived in subquadratic time when this set has sublinear size.
+The existence of small certificates for radius, diameter and all eccentricities is a barrier against SETH-based lower bounds for these problems.
+We indeed prove that for graph classes with certificates of bounded size, there exist randomized subquadratic-time algorithms for computing the radius, the diameter, and all eccentricities respectively.

-We introduce notions of certificates allowing to bound eccentricities in a graph.
-In particular, we revisit radius (minimum eccentricity) and diameter (maximum eccentricity) computation and explain the efficiency of practical radius and diameter algorithms by the existence of small certificates for radius and diameter plus few additional properties.
-We show how such computation is related to covering a graph with certain balls or complementary of balls.
-We introduce several new algorithmic techniques related to eccentricity computation and propose algorithms for radius, diameter and all eccentricities with theoretical guarantees with respect to certain graph parameters.
-This is complemented by experimental results on various real-world graphs showing that these parameters appear to be low in practice.
-We also obtain refined results in the case where the input graph has low doubling dimension, has low hyperbolicity, or is chordal.
+Moreover, these notions of certificates are tightly related to algorithms probing the graph through one-to-all distance queries and allow to explain the efficiency of practical radius and diameter algorithms from the literature.
+In particular, our formalization enables a novel primal-dual analysis of a classical approach for diameter computation.
+Based on our novel insights for these problems, we introduce several new algorithmic techniques related to eccentricity computation and propose algorithms for radius, diameter and all eccentricities with theoretical guarantees with respect to certain graph parameters.
+This is complemented by experimental results on various types of real-world graphs showing that these parameters appear to be low in practice.
+Finally, we obtain refined results in the case where the input graph is a power-law random graph, has low doubling dimension, has low hyperbolicity, is chordal, satisfies some Helly-type property, or has bounded asteroidal number.